Drew Sorrell's practice focuses on complex commercial issues, relating to both litigation and contract/policy drafting.

 Drew has argued to the United States Court of Appeal for the Eleventh Circuit, at the federal level, and the Fifth District Court of Appeal at the state level.
 He is admitted to The United States Supreme Court Bar, as well as the Florida, New York and District of Columbia Bars.
 He is admitted to practice before all federal district courts in Florida as well as the Southern District of New York.

 Born in Florida, Drew roots for his adopted football team—the FSU Seminoles (because neither Rollins nor George Washington has a football team).
 He is a proud father of two sons who play basketball and soccer, make great grades and generally keep him very busy in his spare time.

-A member of the firm’s Corporate Group, Ferran works with clients to structure financing transactions in compliance with federal and state securities laws and represents both public and private companies in mergers, acquisitions, capital raising, and corporate governance matters.
-Additionally, he counsels clients on a broad range of tax issues and business planning issues from entity selection and formation to dissolutions.
+Additionally, Ferran has experience in corporate and securities law, mergers and acquisitions, and tax law.
+He has worked with clients to structure financing transactions in compliance with federal and state securities laws, having represented both public and private companies in mergers, acquisitions, capital raising, and corporate governance matters.
+He has also counseled clients on a broad range of tax issues and business planning issues from entity selection and formation to dissolutions.

 Prior to law school, Ferran was an analyst at real estate investment management company in Miami.
 His role centered around underwriting, valuing, and identifying acquisition opportunities for distressed or value-add commercial and residential real estate acquired through joint ventures, direct Investments and non-performing loans portfolios.

 Fluent in Spanish, Ferran regularly writes articles on a variety of emerging legal issues.